runicscribe/worldbuilding-docs/dae-machina/world/science/materials/index.md

 ## Elements

-14 base elements.
+Dae'machina has 14 base elements.
 Everything else is some form of compound.

 ### Primes